ShawnG134/SpotifyClassical/README.md

 ## Motivation

 I was deeply intrigued by the design and functionality of Apple Classical.
 Specifically, as a fan of Gabriel Fauré, whose piano works I highly recommend, I often found it difficult to locate his recordings.
-(Not many people appreciate his piano works).
 Apple Music elegantly resolves this issue, allowing me to enjoy numerous different versions of his compositions.

 Unfortunately, Spotify does not natively support a similar feature.
 As a result, I decided to develop my own Spotify